devisis/sandras-kitchen/README.md

 ## Introduction

-Sandra's Kitchen is a restaurant booking website aimed at providing a secure place for customers to make and manage bookings for Sandra's Kitchen.
+Sandra's Kitchen is a restaurant booking website aimed at providing a secure place for customers to make and manage bookings.
 # UX

 ## External User Goal